Jump to Recipe Print Recipe

 • Gluten-Free Flour Blend – I have tested this recipe with the two flour blends listed above.
 That doesn’t mean others will not work; I have not tested other flours.
 Do not use coconut flour, which will not work in this recipe.

 • Cocoa Powder – Many ask me what cocoa powder is gluten free.
 Most cocoa powders are gluten-free, but always read the label.
-My favorite is Anthony’s Cocoa Powder.
+My favorite is Anthony’s Cocoa Powder. and it is labeled gluten-free.
+Important Note: I used regular cocoa powder in this recipe.
+If you use Dutch process or black cocoa powder, you MUST use baking soda instead of baking powder.
+Baking powder only works with regular cocoa powder.

-• Xanthan Gum – If your gluten free flour blend doesn’t contain Xanthan Gum or Guar Gum, please add 1 teaspoon.
+• Xanthan Gum – If your gluten free flour blendย doesnโ€™t containย Xanthan Gum or Guar Gum, please add 1 teaspoon.
+Binders are very important in gluten free baking because it provide elasticity and structure.
+Please see my Related Reading section below to learn more about binders in gluten-free baking.

-• Butter—Use unsalted butter for the frosting.
+• Butterโ€”Use unsalted butter for the frosting.
 If you want this cupcake recipe to be dairy-free, use non-dairy butter.

-• Coconut Oil—I include some coconut oil, but you can also use other oils types.
-This adds a little sweetness.
-You can also use vegetable oil if you prefer.
-(You can also use unsalted butter.)
+• Coconut Oilโ€”I include some coconut oil because it adds a nice flavor, but you can also use other types of oil.
+You can also use vegetable oil or unsalted butter if you prefer.

-• Yogurt – This adds moistness to your cupcakes.
+• Yogurt – This adds extra moistness to your cupcakes.
 I used regular full-fat plain yogurt, but you can also use vanilla flavored.
 You can use dairy-free yogurt as well.

 • Eggs – Use large eggs at room temperature for best results.